greatroboticslab/Irrigationai/README.md

 # Training

 YOLOv5 is in the YOLO folder.
 It contains a readme with instructions on how to use.
-The output data after training is stored in YOLO/runs/trains/<version>
+The output data after training is stored in YOLO/runs/trains/.
+Here is a snippet of running the training code:

+	python train.py --img 640 --epochs 1000 --data data/moisturev4.yaml --weights yolov5s.pt

+### Data

+Data is stored in YOLO/data.
+A dataset needs a .yaml file in this directory, which links to a folder with its images and classes.
+For example, moisturev4.yaml links to the folder YOLO/moisturev4, a dataset with 351 images.